 What is Digital Wellness?

-Digital Wellness is the ability to ensure that your use of digital technologies has a positive impact on your own well-being.
+Digital Wellness and well-being is the ability to ensure that your use of digital technologies has a positive impact on your own well-being.

 You might, for example, find that you get anxious if you miss out on social media updates on your smartphone.
 Likewise, you may be so addicted to playing online games that you neglect social interactions to the point where it is unhealthy.